CBA bank Collins Street – 1893, 1939, 1990.

 Original post 18 April 2020

-Another case of an amazing thing lost, but in this case it was lost in the 30s, and sort of regained in the 90s.
-At what is now called #333Collins, the current facade was created in 1990, replacing an art deco facade created in 1939, which had replaced the original one, built in 1893.
-The new one lacks the drama of the original doesn’t it?
+Another case of an amazing thing lost, but in this case it’s just the facade, and it’s been replaced twice.
+At what is now called #333Collins, the current facade was created in 1990, replacing an art deco facade created in 1939, which had in turn replaced the original one, built in 1893 for the CBA bank.
+The new one lacks the drama of the original, since it’s simplified and in 80s honed granite rather than very detailed and in stucco.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.